 It was good to reacquaint myself with one of my favourite trees, a thorn sprouting improbably from a crack between rocks.

-On to Rowbrook Farm, to ask permission to cross their fields to reach the River Dart, along which we would return to Dartmeet.
-I was excited about this as, like the Coffin Stone, the farm has folklore attached, namely The Cry of Dart.
+On to Rowbrook Farm, to ask permission to cross their land to reach the River Dart, along which we would return to Dartmeet.
+I was excited as, like the Coffin Stone, the farm has folklore attached, namely The Cry of Dart.

 Here the sound of the River Dart in the gorge can be heard plainly.
 Sometimes it sounds like a human voice.
 If you hear it, beware, for the Dart requires a human sacrifice every year and will call its next victim when the time falls due.